-The following are examples of common risks which staff and governors should be alert to and how these may impact on the school:
+The following are examples of common risks which Staff and Governors should be alert to and how these may impact on the School:

+Recruitment

-Recruitment fraud risk examples incude recruiting family members or friends and not adhering to the recruitment procedures.
-Impact on school:
+Recruiting family members or friends and not adhering to the recruitment procedures.

-- Person may be either not fit, or the best person to do the job - · Accusations of nepotism and lack of objectivity in future decision making
+- 1. Person may be either not fit, or the best person to do the job - 2.
+Accusations of nepotism and lack of objectivity in future decision making